Gandhrav/LangBot/README.md

-# GPT & LangChain Repo QA
+# GitHub Repo QA

-This project is a web application that utilizes the power of GPT (Generative Pre-trained Transformer) and LangChain to help you find the most technically complex and challenging repositories on GitHub.
-By providing a GitHub user's URL, the application will analyze their repositories and present you with the most sophisticated projects.
+This project is a web application that utilizes the power of GPT and utilizing Prompt Engineering with LangChain to build a bot that could answer technical questions regarding a specific repository on GitHub.
+The app uses Streamlit for the frontend.
 ## Table of Contents
 - [Features](#features)
 - [Installation&Usage](#installation&usage)